purijatin/njexl_wiki/01-Language-Features.md

 #### (item) In  or Match=~ :

 The syntactically Perl inspired =~ operator can be used to check that a string matches a regular expression (expressed either a Java String or a java.util.regex.Pattern).
 For example "abcdef" =~ "abc.* returns true.
 It also checks whether any collection, set or map (on keys) contains a value or not; in that case, it behaves as an "in" operator.
 Note that it also applies to arrays as well as "duck-typed" collection, i.e classes exposing a "contains" method.

       "a" =~ ["a","b","c","d","e",f"] // returns true.

+When both left and right side of the operator are collections, then it finds whether the left collection is embedded in the right collection :

+      [1,2,3] =~ [1, 2, 3 ]  // true
+      [1,2] =~ [1, 2, 3 ]  // true
+      [3,4] =~ [1, 2, 3 ]  // false
+      [3,4] =~ [1, 2, 3 , 4 ]  // true
+      [3,4] =~ [1, 2, 3 , ,5, 4 ]  // false

 #### (item) Not-In or Not-Match!~ :